mlwre/DecryptCrypren/README.md

 As a key example: `lHMtMQHegfRomgQvLDpBVjNYpcTaIXKJ!3+8,$@*5?;.+3#+@@232.$#024085.6` .

-### Decrypting Docx files
+### Decrypting DOCX files

-Open a Microsoft WORD file and locate the header section.
-The key may be revealed as a pattern of 64 bytes repeating across the file header.
+Open a Microsoft WORD `.docx` file and locate the header section.
+Given this Ransomware uses a simple shift cipher the key may be easily revealed in those encrypted data blocks which happened to be originally zero.

-Finding this pattern most likely means you have found your key, but be caution though and skip the first block, as this is not the key you're looking for.

-Find below a key extraction example:
+Therefore, you may identify your key as a pattern of 64 bytes repeating across the file header as shown below:

 ![Extraccion Key](https://github.com/mlwre/DecryptCrypren/blob/master/src/HowToExtracKey.png?raw=true"Extract key")